qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 \+
 ..

-Addition of two values.
-If one of the values is NULL the result will be NULL.
+Addition of two values or concatenation of two strings.

+For numeric and datetime operations if either value is NULL the result will be NULL.

+For string concatenation NULL values from fields are treated as empty strings.
+Use the || operator instead if NULL propagation for strings is required.

 .. list-table::
    :widths: 15 85